 Dr Eisemberg also studies wildlife conservation and management practices in Northern Australia, Papua New Guinea, and the Brazilian Amazon.
 By comparing areas located in different regions of the globe but similar in weather and remoteness, her research identifies patterns and solutions towards wildlife conservation through local economic benefits and sustainable use.

-Research Field: Computer Security
+UNIVERSITY OF ADELAIDE Research Field: Computer Security

 Over the last decades our society has become increasingly reliant on computers’ ability to store and process our data.
 At the same time, these computers have become a prime target for malicious agents aiming to exploit the computers’ access to personal or confidential data.